Jolak5/kanban-copy/todo-list/m2_interactive_list.md

 - Add event listener to the checkbox (`change`).
 - Update items object's value for `completed` key upon user actions.
 - Implement a function for the "Clear all completed" button (use `filter()` method).
-- Store the updated array of items in local storage, so the user gets the correct list values after the page reloads.
+- Store the updated array of items in local storage, so the user gets the correct list of values after the page reloads (which means that any changes made to the list should be preserved).

 ### Need a big picture?